pharo-open-documentation/pharo-wiki/General/Pragmas.md

 ## Description

 Pragmas in Pharo are annotations on `CompiledMethods`.
-They are used to attach to the methods additional properties to make those methods easily collectable through reflectivity and to easy the creation of special handlings.
+They are used to attach additional properties to the methods to make those methods easily collectable through reflectivity and to ease the creation of special handlings.

 Pragmas are part of Pharo's syntax and are declared like this: `<aPragma>`.
 They should be placed at the beginning of a method, after the method selector.

-This documentation will illustrate the use of pragmas by describing how to use them to annotate an application's parameters and generate a documentation from those parameters comments.
+This documentation will illustrate the use of pragmas by describing how to use them to annotate an application's parameters and generate documentation from those parameters comments.

 ## How to declare a new pragma